 Here at CloudCounting we have many eCommerce clients using the Xero Shopify Integration.
 It is a free app that is downloadable in the Apps section of Shopify, and it works reasonably well.
 Here is a recap of how the app works:

-To set up the integration between your Shopify Store and Xero App, click here to watch a brief video from Shopify showing you the steps involved.
+To set up the sync between your Shopify Store and Xero App, click here to watch a brief video from Shopify showing you the steps involved.

 - Shopify has a lovely integration, whereby each customer invoice is created in the Customer’s name, the Shopify invoice number is entered in the reference, and the payment reference is noted as the payment type (i.e. Paypal, Shopify, afterpay, eBay, etc..)

 - Shopify also pushes in their fee (only for the Shopify payments) associated with each payout, as a spend money transaction.
 For the other payment gateways, you must still manually enter the merchant fee.

 - Shopify creates credit notes for customer refunds and other adjustments

 - When tax rates are set up correctly in Shopify, the integration for BAS works very well

 - You can map different payment bank accounts in Xero for the various payment options offered in your Shopify store.

 - You are given the option to manually or automatically sync your orders from Shopify to Xero

 - There is no intelligence in Xero to match a bank deposit with a subset of Shopify invoices and the related payout fee.